yunnysunny/game-visuals/README.md

 If you encounter any issues or have suggestions for improvement, please feel free to open an issue on the [GitHub repository](https://github.com/yunnysunny/game-visuals).

+## TODO
+- [ ] Add support for multiple root path for roms.
+- [ ] Improve compatibility with zipped ROMs.